halfflat/arblang/doc/specification/language-proposal.md

     regime D {
         # regime B is defined in outer scope.
-        when p(state) regime = B.C; state = f(state);
+        when p(state) regime B.C state = f(state);
     }
 }

 regime E {
     # regime A is defined in outer scope.
-    when q(state) regime = A.D; state = g(state);
+    when q(state) regime A.D state = g(state);
 }
 ```

 If an evolution is not specified in a regime, the evolution will be that of the outer regime.
 Similarly, any effects defined in an outer regime will apply, if the same effect is not defined within the inner regime.
 The topmost unnamed regime will implicitly define an evolution if none is provided: this implicit evolution will hold the state constant over time.

-Any `when` conditions defined in an outer regime, including the topmost unnamed regime, still apply in inner regimes.
+Any `when` conditions or `on` conditions defined in an outer regime, including the topmost unnamed regime, are inherited by inner regimes, are tested before any additional conditions defined in the inner regime are considered.

-#### When semantics
+#### When and on semantics

-When clauses are triggered when the mechanism state satisfies the corresponding predicate, or when an event of the appropriate type is delivered to the mechanism.
+When clauses are triggered when the mechanism state satisfies the corresponding predicate, and an on-clause is triggered when an event of the appropriate type is delivered to the mechanism.
 The state is updated according to the `state = ` clause, and if a `regime` clause is present, the dynamics are shifted to the given regime.

+Associated when- and on-clauses are considered first by scope — conditions defined in outer regimes take priority over conditions defined in an inner regime — and then by order of definition.
+If more than one when- or on-clause applies, they are applied in order of definition.
+Note that the effect of a clause may cause a transition to a regime where the set of applicable clauses differs, whence the new set is considered in its stead.

-A given when clause associated with a regime _R_, with predicate _p_ applies at the point in time _t₁_ if the dynamics are in regime _R_ at _t₁_, _p_(_t₁_) is true and either _p_(_t_) is false or dynamics were in a regime _R'_ without this when clause for _t_ ∈ (_t₁_-δ, _t₁_) for some δ>0.
+A given when clause associated with a regime _R_, with predicate _p_ applies at the point in time _t₁_ if the dynamics are in regime _R_ at _t₁_, _p_(_t₁_) is true and either _p_(_t_) is false or dynamics were in a different regime _R'_ not associated with the when clause for _t_ ∈ (_t₁_-δ, _t₁_) for some δ>0.
 All predicates are considered false for _t_ &lt; 0.

-If more than one when clause applies, they are applied in order of definition.
-Note that the effect of a when clause may cause a transition to a regime where the set of applicable when-clauses differs, whence the new set is considered in its stead.
-In any instance, no single when clause may be triggered more than once by the same event or, for predicate-based when clauses, at the same time.
+In addition, an applicable when clause can be satisfied at most once for any point in time _t₁_.

+If events _e₁_, _e₂_, …, _eₙ_ are delivered at time _t_, applicable on-clauses are considered in turn for _e₁_, performing any state mutations or regime transistions as required (which may change in turn the set of applicable on-clauses), then for _e₂_, and so on.
+Each event can trigger at most one on-clause.
+No when-clauses are considered at time _t_ until all events delivered at _t_ are considered.

-Consider the following situation:
+Consider the following situation, with the first event delivered at time _t_ with weight _w_.

 ```
 initial regime X state = 0;

 regime X {
-    when ev = event; state = 1;    # (A)
+    on weight = event; when weight>2 state = 1;    # (A)
-    when ev = event; regime = Y; state = 2; # (B)
+    on weight = event; regime = Y; state = 2;      # (B)
-    when ev = event; state = 3;    # (C)
+    on weight = event; state = 3;                  # (C)
     when state == 4 regime = Y; state = 5;         # (D)
 }

 regime Y {
     when true regime = X; state = 4;               # (E)
 }
 ```

-On the first event, when clauses (A) and (B) will be triggered, transitioning to regime Y with state equal to 2.
-At this point, the event has been handled.
-However the clause (E) becomes applicable as soon as the evolution is considered, and state is set to 4, and regime transitions back to X. Clause (D) now applies, setting state to 5, and transitioning back to regime Y. However clause (E) has already been triggered at this time, and so cannot be applied again.
+If _w_>2, clause (A) will match, and the state will be set to 1.
+The event is now processed, and no further on-clauses will be considered.
+However if _w_≤2, the following tests and actions will take place:

+1. Clause (A) will be considered and rejected, as _w_>2 is false.
+2. Clause (B) will be considered and matched, setting the state to 2 and transitioning to regime Y.
+3. The when-clause (E) now becomes applicable, and is satisfied, setting the state to 4 and transitioning to regime X.
+4. The event has already been processed, so none of the on-clauses (A), (B), or (C) will apply.
+5. The when-clause (D) is now satisfied, and the state is set to 5, and there is a transition back to regime Y.
+6. The when-clause (E) has already been triggered at time _t_, and so is no longer satisfiable, leaving us in regime Y.

 #### Evolution